Board of Longitude

 The Commissioners for the Discovery of the Longitude at Sea, or more popularly Board of Longitude, was a British government body formed in 1714 to administer a scheme of prizes intended to encourage innovators to solve the problem of finding longitude at sea.

 Origins

 Navigators and scientists had been working on the problem of not knowing a ship's longitude.
 The establishment of the Board of Longitude was motivated by this problem and by the 1707 grounding of four ships of Vice-Admiral Sir Cloudesley Shovell's fleet off the Isles of Scilly, resulting in heavy loss of life.
-Established by Queen Anne the Longitude Act 1714 named 24 Commissioners of Longitude, key figures from politics, the Navy, astronomy and mathematics.
+Established by Queen Anne the Longitude Act 1714 (13 Ann. c.
+14) named 24 Commissioners of Longitude, key figures from politics, the Navy, astronomy and mathematics.
 However, the Board did not meet until at least 1737 when interest grew in John Harrison's marine timekeeper.

 The Board administered prizes for those who could demonstrate a working device or method.
 The main longitude prizes were: